python-trio/trio/docs/source/reference-hazmat.rst

-      Be very careful to only use this decorator on functions that you know will either exit in bounded time, or else pass through a check point regularly.
+      Be very careful to only use this decorator on functions that you know will either exit in bounded time, or else pass through a checkpoint regularly.
 (Of course all of your functions should have this property, but if you mess it up here then you won't even be able to use control-C to escape!)